kenlasko/k8s/manifests/network/tailscale/README.md

 # Configuration
 ## Authentication
 To authorize my cluster to create machines on the Tailnet, a secret called `operator-oauth` is required that contains OAuth credentials for my Tailnet.
-The Tailscale Operator will use these credentials for all created machines.
+The Tailscale Operator uses these credentials for all created machines.
 This is created via External Secrets Operator.
 The ESO object is called [external-secrets.yaml](/manifests/network/tailscale/base/external-secrets.yaml).

 ## ProxyClass
 A Tailscale ProxyClass defines parameters that are to be applied to a Tailscale endpoint.
 On the `home` cluster, a single [default](/manifests/network/tailscale/overlays/home/proxyclass.yaml) ProxyClass specifies the Tailscale pods should run on worker nodes only as well as use `/dev/tun/` devices exposed by [Smarter Device Manager](/manifests/system/smarter-device-manager).
 A similar ProxyClass called [default](/manifests/network/tailscale/overlays/cloud/proxyclass.yaml) (without the worker restriction) is used for the cloud cluster.